erperreault/erperreault/README.md

 ### Hi there 👋 I'm Eric Perreault.

-### I am an aspiring software developer in the DC metro area.
+### I am a software developer in the DC metro area.

 ---